StyraHem/ShellyForHASS/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for ShellyForHass
 title: "[FR]"
 labels: ''
 assignees: ''